 Savikalpa samadhi, the highest of spiritual states of consciousness (each a samadhi), second only to nirvikalpa samadhi (infinite bliss).
 Descriptions online abound – “In this state the conception of time and space is altogether different.
 For an hour or two hours you are completely in another world.”
 (1) or “The body is in a trancelike state, but the consciousness is fully perceptive of its blissful experience within” (2).

-Stepping outside of your own world (literally or figuratively) can lead to this sense of thankfulness and oneness, an emotional surge of compassion for just about everything.
-I can only speak to me, but that is how I feel on those days where the whirring stops and I can focus only on the broader picture, instead of the broader picture and all its infinite components.
-And the longer I’ve travelled, the more frequently the feeling crops up.
+Stepping outside of your own world (literally or figuratively) can lead to this sense of gratitude and oneness, an emotional surge of compassion for just about everything.
+I can only speak to me, but that is how I feel on those days where the whirring stops.
+I can focus only on the broader picture, instead of the broader picture and all its infinite components.
+And the longer I travelled, the more frequently the feeling cropped up.

 I’ve thought long and hard about why – is it a disconnect from what my colleagues and friends would deem ‘normal’ lives?
 Is it because I have had the ability to pick and choose where I want to go, removing stressors that I’d otherwise have to handle on a daily basis?
 Perhaps some measure of both, but in large part neither: once I saw the world as interconnected and people as more alike than I realized, it was impossible to ‘unsee’ it.